Certificate in Correctional Studies

 It is designed to provide students with understanding and knowledge of the histories, philosophies and contemporary practices of both institutional and community corrections.
 The program emphasizes evidence-based best practices concerning the rehabilitation of correctional clients to reduce recidivism.

-Elective Courses (6 credit hours): Special Topics (only those relevant to corrections), Sex Crimes, Legal Issues in Corrections, Drugs of Abuse, Crime and Forensic Mental Health, Internship (only those relevant to corrections)
+Elective Courses (6 credit hours): Law and Social Control; Special Topics (only those relevant to corrections); Victims and the Criminal Justice System; Sex Crimes; Legal Issues in Corrections; Drugs of Abuse; Crime and Forensic Mental Health; Tools for Engaging Correctional Populations; Discretionary Justice; Inside-Out Prison Exchange Program; Internship (only those relevant to corrections)

 Taught by both School of Criminology and Criminal Justice faculty and correctional practitioners